mys-lang/mys/README.rst

 .. image:: https://github.com/eerimoq/mys/raw/master/docs/new.png

-The source code is the hello world application looks like this:
+The source code is the hello world application.
+It looks like this:

 .. code-block:: python